Hi Ebenezer & Guests,

 stay home.
 We can love you from afar.

-- Take your temperature Saturday night to make sure it is below 99 degrees.
+- Take your temperature Sunday morning to make sure it is below 99 degrees.

 - If you are in a high risk category, talk through this decision with loved ones.
 If you do not feel comfortable attending in person, we will all support you in that decision.